Gmina Konopnica, Lublin Voivodeship: History

 Slav settlements existed in this area in the early Middle Ages.
 Archaeological digs carried out in the 1980s confirm this.

 During the first half of the 14th century Motycz was one of the more important places in the Lublin area, lying on the main trading route to Russia, while during the second half of the 14th century, that role was being fulfilled by Konopnica.
 The first reports about the place are from 1342 - Konopnica was at that time a royal village and its today is reflected in the borough's coat of arms.

-In 1400 the chronicles of Jan Długosz mention the church at "Conopnicza" it was a wooden temple dedicated to St. Katarzyna.
+In 1400 the chronicles of Jan Długosz mention the church at "Conopnicza", a wooden temple dedicated to St. Katarzyna.
 Today in its place stants a brick-built church dating back the beginning of the 20th century.

 The rich history of the borough is also reflected by places such as the Swedish military cemetery in Motycz Leśny; "Castle Hill" in Motycz or the lime tree under which Napoleon rested during his march on Russia.
 The place and the park in Motycz have also been preserved, as well as a fragment of the place park in Radawiec.
 The railway station in Motycz, which is over 100 years old, is listed in the register of historic buildings.